AstroNuclPhysics ® Nuclear Physics - Astrophysics - Cosmology - Philosophy | Gravity, black holes and physics |

 of the law of gravity than the "Modifications of Newton's law of gravitation" mentioned above!

-these efforts - both the concept of dark matter and MOND are ad
+the concept of dark matter and MOND are ad hoc

-MOND with its acceleration dependence is an artificial and not
+dependence is an artificial and not very convincing

-very small acceleration?
-It has no physical logic...
-Most
+a very small acceleration?
+It has no

-astrophysicists are more inclined to the concept of dark matter,
+physical logic...
+Most astrophysicists are more inclined to

-in which the dynamics of galaxies can be explained in more physically
+the concept of dark matter, in which the dynamics of galaxies can

-justified ways (it is not even excluded that it
+be explained in more physically justified ways (it is not even excluded that it may be just a mistake

-may be just a mistake to model the distribution of standard
+to model the distribution of standard baryonic matter in galaxies

-baryonic matter in galaxies and galaxy clusters..?..) .
+and galaxy clusters..?..) .

 Entropic

-hypothesis of the origin of gravity - Verlinde
+hypothesis of the origin of gravity (Verlinde)

 Originally, this is another newer attempt at an alternative

 clarification - exclusion - of dark matter.
-In this hypothesis (dating from 2016), E. Verlinde declared entropy
+In this hypothesis (dating from 2016), E.Verlinde declared entropy

 to be the primary very basic quantity, the growth of